skiptools/skipapp-scrumskipper/README.md

 # Scrumskipper

-Scrumskipper is a [Skip](https://skip.tools) dual-platform app project using the source from [Scrumdinger](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger), Apple's canonical SwiftUI sample app.
+Scrumskipper is a [Skip Lite](https://skip.tools) dual-platform app project using the source from [Scrumdinger](https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger), Apple's canonical SwiftUI sample app.
 Scrumskipper builds a native app for both iOS and Android.

 Read more about this sample on the [Skip blog](https://skip.tools/blog/scrumskipper/).